 Get Your Realtek WiFi Working on Linux

-One command installs RTW88 WiFi 5 drivers with DKMS, so they survive kernel updates
+One command installs RTW88 WiFi 5 drivers with DKMS - so they survive every kernel update.

 Quick Install

-Run this in your terminal to detect your system and install the right driver:
+Run this in your terminal.
+It auto-detects your distro and installs the right driver:

 bash